 It’s worth noting that many of these original hippies were actually white, middle class youth who had the luxury of being able to just leave it all and take off on a trip.
 Yes, they hated the Vietnam war and preached world peace.
 They supported the Civil Rights Movement.
 They fought capitalism with their lifestyle and how they spent their money.

 But it is worth noting that these types of hippies would rather spend their time hanging out, doing LSD, and going to concerts than protesting.
 While hippies had liberal ideals, they did not spend their time on actually changing the policy of society.

 Hippies rejected organized religion in favor for more personal spiritual beliefs and religions like Buddhism or Taoism.
 Even Wicca, which was a religion invented by Gerald Gardner in the 1950s out of old pagan beliefs and traditions, was popular with hippies.

 None of these things are to glorify the hippies of the 1960s.
 They may have been idealists who believed in utopia, but they also didn’t bathe and did a lot of drugs.
-But through their example, they helped lead the way to better policies.
+But through their example, they helped lead the way to better policies and positive change.

 For example, because of those original hippies, we have gradually (since the 60s) developed a more mainstream acceptance of the spectrum of sexuality that culminated in the legalization of same-sex marriage in 2015.

 We can also thank those original hippies for helping gain a wider acceptance of marijuana use, which, hopefully will be legalized country-wide this year.
 Oregon became the first state to legalize all drugs in November, 2020.